Contribute to Strays

 What we’re looking for

-Contributions to Strays fall under five categories, though some pieces may naturally overlap:
+Contributions to Strays typically fall under five types, though some pieces may overlap or just not fit into any category at all:

 Conversations

-Loose, open-ended interviews between Strays and photographers.
-You are welcome to suggest a starting point that would make for an interesting discussion.
+Loose, open-ended interviews with photographers (ie. you).
+You’re welcome to suggest a starting point that would make for an interesting discussion.

 Process

 Insights into unusual methods and experiments.
-This could include alternative film development, scanning, printing, sequencing, image manipulation, custom cameras, improvised tools or other ways of making that shape the final image.
+This includes alternative film development, scanning, printing, sequencing, image manipulation, custom cameras, improvised tools or other ways of making that help shape the final image.

 Projects